Convert 6 Volt Car to 12 Volts

 Article by Mark Trotta

-In 1955, 12-volt electrical systems became an automotive industry standard.
+In 1955, 12-volt electrical systems became a U.S. automotive standard.
 The reasons for this were two-fold.
 First, car manufacturers were producing new, higher compression V8 engines that needed more starting power.
 Second, new features such as power seats, power windows, etc, were putting more of a demand on electrical systems.

 Before converting your 6 volt car to 12 volts, ask yourself a couple questions: